 You might try having the main meal at noon and a lighter one at dinner time.
 It is best to eat early in the evening so that the meal is digested at bedtime.
 Wait at least 1 to 2 hours after eating before lying down or going to bed.
 Increase the number of meals by adding a snack between your breakfast and lunch, lunch and dinner.
 Then you won’t be too hungry to pounce upon the food at lunch and dinner.
 Smaller meals and an upright, relaxed posture should help minimize reflux.

 All meals should be eaten in relaxed stress-free surroundings.
 Trips to the kitchen to fetch food or the performance of other tasks such as minding children should be suspended during, and for a time after, eating.
 Make a habit to eat more mindfully.
 Take small bites, relish the taste, reflect to figure out the ingredients.
 Eat slowly, chew properly and try to understand when you start feeling full.
 Eat a bit less than what makes you full.
-This simple eating habits will help solve half of your tummy and diet-related problems.
+These simple eating habits will help solve half of your tummy and diet-related problems.

 Certain foods and beverages increase the chances of reflux, either by delaying emptying of the stomach or by increasing acid production.
 The foods which cause symptoms of heartburn may vary from person to person.
 It is best that you watch your diet carefully for a few weeks and maintain a symptom diary so you can identify which of these foods do not suit you and modify your diet accordingly.

 Everyone has specific triggers.
 Common triggers such as fatty or fried foods, tomato sauce, alcohol, chocolate, mint, garlic, onion, and caffeine may make heartburn worse.
 Avoid foods you know will trigger your heartburn.
 Citrus fruits are in general a part of a healthy diet.
 So if you have heartburn due to it, then you need more aggressive treatment, so that you can have a healthy and balanced diet.
-It this is the case with regular medications, then GERD/Acid reflux surgery is the right option for you.
+If this is the case with regular medications, then GERD/Acid reflux surgery is the right option for you.

 Apart from your food triggers, you should follow a healthy diet.
 As part of a healthy diet, you should reduce the intake of fried, spicy and fatty food as much as possible.
 Both the frequency and amount should be reduced.
 You should learn the habit of enjoying each bite so that you can enjoy food even with restricting unhealthy food.
-The intake of healthy food options like vegetables, fruits, whole grains, millets (ragi, bajara, jowar), nuts, fish and lots of non-caloric and carbonated drinks should be increased.
+The intake of healthy food options like vegetables, fruits, whole grains, millets (ragi, bajara, jowar), nuts, fish and lots of non-caloric and non-carbonated drinks should be increased.

-All the above diet and lifestyle talk if for everyone, not just those troubled by heartburn.
+All the above diet and lifestyle talk is for everyone, not just those troubled by heartburn.
 It is part of a normal healthy lifestyle.
 It will not only prevent the problem of GERD but many other lifestyle diseases like obesity, diabetes, cardiac, liver and kidney problems.